EO-LINCS project: Cube generation for Scientific Case Study (SCS) 4¶

 msds = MultiSourceDataStore("scs4_config.yml")

 We can now open the data using the xcube datastore framework API as usual.
-Note that the multi-source data store requires a data store called storage
+Note that the multi-source data store requires a data store called storage, which is configured in our scs4_config.yml under the data_stores section.

 ds